bigmanBass666/jottings/src/tim_english/Passage_Matching/book/Passage_Matching_book.md

 E. All across the country, recovery centers have begun building Healing Gardens.

-::: details 1
+::: details 1 ✅
+D
 :::

 Your personal circumstances are equally important.
 For example, you may want to be a Pilot but can’t become one because your eyesight is not good enough. \_\_1\_\_ You should reassess your goals, and motivate yourself to set a fresh goal.

-A. This can affect your work.
+~~A. This can affect your work.~~

 B. So how should you motivate yourself?

-C. However, this should not discourage you.
+~~C. However, this should not discourage you.~~

 D. They can change according to circumstances.

-E. Without motivation you can neither set a goal nor reach it.
+~~E. Without motivation you can neither set a goal nor reach it.~~

-::: details 1
+::: details 1 ❌
+D ❌
+C ✅
 :::

 You also need to judge the quality and depth of your motivation.
-This is quite important, because it is directly related to your commitment.
-There are times when your heart is not in your work. \_\_1\_\_ So, slow down and think what you really want to do at that moment.
+This is quite important, because it is directly related to your `commitment`. `There are times` when your heart is not in your work. \_\_1\_\_ So, slow down and think what you really want to do at that moment.
 Clarity (清晰) of thoughts can help you move forward.

 A. This can affect your work.

-B. So how should you motivate yourself?
+~~B. So how should you motivate yourself?~~

-C. However, this should not discourage you.
+~~C. However, this should not discourage you.~~

 D. They can change according to circumstances.

 E. Without motivation you can neither set a goal nor reach it.

-::: details 1
+::: details 1 ✅
+A
 :::

 “The message ‘bridge out’ would actually mean ‘Meet me.’ \_\_1\_\_ However, it is also hard to keep a code book secret for long.
 So codes must be changed frequently.